usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 		* System partition.
 This one is hidden, created automatically during installation of Windows Server.
 		* Drive C:

-	2. The following Windows features must be installed:
+	2. The following Windows features must be installed as Administrator:

 		* ServerCore-WOW64
 		* NetFx2-ServerCore